3wash1010/CSBP476_Group3/README.md

 • The flowchart illustrates our robot's decision-making logic for line tracking and obstacle detection.

 Video Demo
 • The video contains the full demo of our robot performing in the competition arena.
+The last few seconds of the video contain the 'Obstacle detection and stop' task.

 Code Overview
 •	'Code' – Contains the full logic for: